replicatedhq/help-center/content/docs/swarm/packaging-an-application/overview.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Packaging A Swarm Application"
-description: "An overview of the shipping a Docker Swarm application in Replicated"
+description: "An overview of the deploying a Docker Swarm application in Replicated"
 weight: "601"
 categories: [ "Packaging a Swarm Application" ]
 aliases: [docs/swarm/packaging-an-application/,/docs/packaging-an-application/docker-swarm/]